-- Workable privacy laws that protect consumers without unduly inhibiting e-commerce. - Continued technological development, expansion and deployment of broadband, which is so vital to small and large, urban and rural businesses alike, as well as individual consumers, and can best be achieved with significant private investment, which is driven by the forces of competition.
-Competition spurs private investment, furthers the principles of free enterprise, and stimulates business growth. - Reasonable measures to protect individual's constitutional rights to privacy with respect to electronic records and transmission of information. - Development of technologies, processes, practices and other measures designed to protect computers and computer networks, programs and data from unauthorized access, attack and damage.

-Outdated laws and regulations that impede U.S. technological innovation, investment and deployment that are vital to the U.S. economy.
+- Workable privacy laws that protect consumers without unduly inhibiting e-commerce. - Continued technological development, expansion and deployment of broadband, which is vital to small and large, urban and rural businesses alike, as well as individual consumers, and can best be achieved with significant private investment, which is driven by the forces of competition.
+Competition spurs private investment, furthers the principles of free enterprise, and stimulates business growth. - Reasonable measures to protect individual's constitutional rights to privacy with respect to electronic records and transmission of information especially regarding minors. - Development of technologies, processes, practices and other measures designed to protect computers and computer networks, programs and data from unauthorized access, attack and damage. - Adequate funding to implement and support government-mandated programs and avoiding unfunded mandates on businesses. - Repeal of outdated laws and regulations that impede U.S. technological innovation, investment and deployment that are vital to the U.S. economy